JuanCaicedo/juancaicedo.github.io/src/content/about.md

 That's what makes the working in the web, and js specifically, so wonderful, the great community of people we get to spend time with.

-I'm also one of the organizers for NodeDC and NodeSchoolDC.
+I'm also one of the organizers for NodeDC and NodeSchoolDC.,